cnevil/calc/README.md

     3.add some note annotation and revise some bariable name.
     4.add a bariable to control whether a mouse-click is a new calculate.

+2014.7.19：
+    1. expend the strdeal() and mouseclick function to suppose the sin/cos/tan

+2014.7.20:
+    1.expend the eval() function to suppose the sin/cos/tan (STILL NEED REVISE)

 something still need to inprove:
 	1.Can't calculate the ^,sin cos tan and other complex things.
 	2.The history function still need test.
     and others

                                                                 author：zhangyuan